ChristianIvicevic/deployonfriday.io/posts/2022/03/28-days-of-rust-part-2.md

 graph.add_edge(1, 2);
 ```

-This snippet won't compile and the error thrown is the following:
+This snippet won't compile and the compiler will error with the following message:

 ```text
 error[E0596]: cannot borrow `graph` as mutable, as it is not declared as mutable